"Medscape Medical News

 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

-Older adults may be more sensitive to the effects of this drug, especially dizziness, drowsiness, stomach bleeding, kidney and urinary problems.
+Older adults may be more sensitive to the side effects of this drug, especially dizziness, drowsiness, confusion, stomach bleeding, kidney problems and slow/shallow breathing.

 Babies born to mothers who have used this medication in high doses or for an extended time may have withdrawal symptoms such as irritability, abnormal/persistent crying, vomiting, or diarrhea.
 If you notice any of these symptoms in your newborn, tell the doctor promptly.